rlivingsus/misc/AllBooks.md

 - Duckworth, Angela: Grit
 - Duncan, Dave: ebook 1) The Reluctant Swordsman
 - Dunham, Lena: Not that Kind of Girl
-- Durant, Will/Ariel: The Lessons of History
+- Durant, Will/Ariel: The Lessons of History; The Story of Civilization
 - Dweck, Carol: Mindset
 - Dyachenko, Marina: Vita Nostra
 - Ebrahim, Zak: The Terrorist's Son